-Don’t lose your voice – residents in Sedgemoor urged to look out for their voter registration details.
+Don’t lose your voice – residents in Sedgemoor urged to look out for their voter registration details

 Local residents are being warned not to lose their voice on decisions that affect them by making sure their electoral registration details are up to date.
-With elections taking place in Sedgemoor in May 2021, this is an important opportunity for residents to make sure they can take part.

-The annual canvass ensures that Sedgemoor can keep the electoral register up to date, identifying any residents who are not registered so that they can be encouraged to do so.
+The annual canvass ensures that Sedgemoor District Council can keep the electoral register up to date, identifying any residents who are not registered so that they can be encouraged to do so.
 People who have moved recently are particularly encouraged to look out for the voter registration messages and check the details.

 The Council is legally required to undertake this ‘Annual Canvass’ of all of the residential properties in the area, to ensure Sedgemoor’s Electoral Register is correct.
 This year the canvass is taking place during a challenging public health situation, but Council staff are confident communities will respond positively to the prompts.